KentonWhite/ProjectTemplate/website/mastering.markdown

 After making this change, the `logger` object will be created once you call `load.project()`:

 ![Logging](./logging.png)

+The default loglevel can be set through the configuration file by setting the `logging_level` flag to one of the valid levels for `log4r`, by default it is set to "INFO"

 #### Data Tables
 The `data.table` package allows you to create a variant of the typical R data frame that provides indices.
 Indices make locating and selecting subsets of your data much faster than the typical vector scan that R uses when working with data frames.
 To automatically convert all of the data frames loaded from the `data` directory into `data.table`s, change the configuration option in `config/global.dcf` to `data_tables: on`.
 After that, you can check for tables by calling the `tables()` function.